Weathershield Quick Drying Satin

 After use, remove as much paint as possible from brushes before cleaning with clean water.

 • 2.
-Cleaning
+After use

 Cleaning After Final Use- Cleaning your brushes and rollers immediately after their final use ensures they can be reused for multiple projects, saving you money and reducing waste.
 Cleaning- 1.
 Remove Excess Paint- Scrape off excess paint into container for future projects.
 2. Use Paint Thinner- Use a paint thinner to clean brushes and rollers.
 3. Reuse Paint Thinner- Allow the paint solids to settle and reuse the thinner by pouring the clear liquid into another container.
 Responsible Disposal- Dispose of the remaining solids and used thinner at a hazardous waste facility.
 Do not pour any solvent-based paint, paint thinner or wash water down the drain or onto the ground.
 Do not flush paint down the drain, including when cleaning painting tools